message/iata/GR.md

-Published 24.06.2021
+Published 28.06.2021
-1. Until 28 June 2021, passengers are not allowed to enter.
+1. Until 3 July 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland and their family members;
 - British nationals and residents of the United Kingdom;